Part IV: Disruption and New Digital Customer Experience

 The genius of the Ant Group is in its bundling of so many financial services in one place.
 It has Alipay, the world’s biggest payment platform.
 It has a lending platform.
 It has an enormous money-market fund and a third-party credit rating system.
 It offers a wealth management platform and health insurance.

 Despite this setback to the Ant Group, its rise will impact Big Tech: you can bet Apple, Google, and Amazon are taking furious notes.
 And of course, it will impact individual consumers.

 But what does all this mean to financial services in the mid-market space?

-Before we get into the details, let us remember that software and other tech has been supporting and enabling financial services for decades.
+Before we get into the details, let us remember that software and other technology has been supporting and enabling financial services for decades.
 And, similarly, many who call themselves “disruptors” are simply finding innovative ways to present traditional financial institutions’ products and services.
 So, in part, this is a new name for a revolution long in the making.

 When it comes down to it, much of the value in this disruption is simply about making customer’s lives easier.

 How It Works

 A variety of technical and market changes are have come together to enable and accelerate this disruption.
 Amazingly, the pandemic increased the acceleration, shifting customer expectations dramatically.